Breaking free from narcissistic abuse.

 Because of the six human needs being met in negative ways and the trauma bonding, we are weaning ourselves off a drug from all those highs and lows the narcissist puts us through.
 But just as the alcoholic who gives in and takes that one drink will likely end up going straight out on a drunken bender, then having to start over from scratch, often when the narcissist comes for the hoover, we end up taking them back.
 It takes an average of seven attempts for people to get out and stay out of these kinds of relationships, so if you stayed out on the first or the twenty-first, you’re not alone; if you haven’t yet, you can.
 You will just do so safely; although the narcissistic personality disorder is on a spectrum, those with little to no empathy can be dangerous; some are just mentally abusive, some are mentally and physically, so make a safe exit plan.

 If you have already tried no contact or grey rock and broken it, you might already know all too well that we are the ones who pay the price for breaking No Contact.
-Our only hope for true recovery and freedom is by taking those baby steps each and every day, riding out the storms of the times we want to reach out, the times we want to defend ourselves to the mass smear campaigns and those feelings of withdrawal and the cravings most of us do have at the start of no contact with the narcissist.
-The steps to losing the narcissist and indeed withdrawing and healing from our past are the same as quitting any other addictive substances.
-Your addiction and the thoughts and feelings it produces in you is nothing to be ashamed of at all, and you are far from alone in how you feel.
+Our only hope for true recovery and freedom is by taking those baby steps each.
+Every day, riding out the storms of the times we want to reach out, the times we want to defend ourselves to the mass smear campaigns and those feelings of withdrawal and the cravings most of us do have at the start of no contact with the narcissist.
+The steps to losing the narcissist and, indeed, withdrawing and healing from our past are the same as quitting any other addictive substances.
+Your addiction and the thoughts and feelings it produces in you are nothing to be ashamed of at all, and you are far from alone in how you feel.
 Yet it is something you need to, and you will overcome.
 We have a remarkable ability within ourselves to alter our own mindsets and recreate ourselves, and we have a greater chance of doing so by sticking to no contact or grey rock.
-So you can lift the brain fog and the toxic spell they put us under, to day by day start seeing clearly and thinking clearly for yourself, while starting then using your present to focus on creating a much happier future for you.
+So you can lift the brain fog and the toxic spell they put us under, to day by day, start seeing clearly and thinking clearly for yourself while starting then using your present to focus on creating a much happier future for yourself.